-Reserve lemon juice, pecans & bourbon, and combine all other ingredients in a medium Dutch oven or large sauce pan (or crockpot).
-Bring to a simmer and cook without lid over low heat for approx. 1.5-2 hours until thick.
+Reserve lemon juice, pecans & bourbon, and combine all other ingredients in a medium Dutch oven or large sauce pan.
+Bring to a simmer and cook without lid over low heat for approx. 45min until thick.
 Stir occasionally.

 In the meantime, preheat oven to 400F and toast pecans for 10-15 min.
-Allow to cool and grind them into a powder with a food processor… Or crush them with a hand mixer for a more grainy, chunkier butter.
+Allow to cool and grind them into a powder with a food processor… Or crush them with a hand mixer for a chunky butter.

-Pour bourbon into warm pumpkin mixture during the last 30 min, and cook for a little while longer.
+Pour bourbon into warm pumpkin mixture during the last 30 min, and simmer until liquid is evaporated.

 Fold pecans & lemon juice into the warm pumpkin mixture and allow pumpkin butter to cool completely.
 Adjust spices as needed, to your taste.